Linnaleht

-Linnaleht was a free independent Estonian daily newspaper.
+Linnaleht (City Paper) was a free independent Estonian daily newspaper, first published in Tallinn in 2005.
 The paper appeared four times a week in Tallinn both in Estonian and Russian and once a week in Tartu and Pärnu.
-The paper ceased publication in December 2008.
+The daily paper ceased publication in December 2008.
 It was restarted as a semi-weekly newspaper in January 2009.
 The last issue released on 29 October 2021.